Academic Program Review - UTDPP1013

 Frequency of Review and Criteria for Selection

-In accord with Texas Administrative Code, Title 19, Part 1, Chapter 5, Subchapter C, Section 5.52, Academic Programs ("units") shall be reviewed in intervals not to exceed seven years.
+In accord with Texas Administrative Code, Title 19, Part 1, Chapter 5, Subchapter C, Section 5.52, degree programs shall be reviewed in intervals not to exceed seven years.
 Reviews may occur more frequently if the Provost, in consultation with the appropriate dean, finds that the circumstances of a particular program warrant an earlier date.
 However, a program may not need to be reviewed under the procedures of this policy if mandated external accreditation reviews occur regularly and substantially meet the criteria outlined under The Review Procedure below.
 According to Texas Administrative Code, Title 19, Part ,1 Chapter 5, Subchapter C, Section 5.52 (c)(11) and (d)(11), institutions may submit reviews performed for programmatic licensure or accreditation in satisfaction of the states review and reporting requirements.

 Master's programs classified with the same 6-digit Classification of Instructional Programs (CIP) as doctoral programs are reviewed simultaneously with their related doctoral programs.
 UT Dallas reviews bachelors programs in the same discipline as masters and doctoral programs simultaneously with those programs.

-Selection of units to be reviewed in a given year will be made by the Provost after consultation with the Program Review Committee and the appropriate dean(s).
+Selection of programs to be reviewed in a given year will be made by the Provost after consultation with the Program Review Committee and the appropriate dean(s).
 The review schedule will be submitted to the Texas Higher Education Coordinating Board (THECB) staff.
 The factors (not in priority order) to be considered when creating the review schedule include: